Our mission is to improve the pace of scientific discovery.

 Nate had planned on going into academia until he experienced just how difficult it would be to keep on top of the literature in his field.
 He earned a bachelor’s in Philosophy from Harvard College and a master’s from the London School of Economics.
 When he's not operating, he enjoys reading short stories and playing tennis.

 Marko is a theoretical physicist with interests ranging from molecular physics and astrophysics to software development and new technologies.
-For Labtiva, he is in charge of developing novel ways to use machine learning to enhance the ReadCube application.
+For Labtiva, develops novel ways to use machine learning to enhance the ReadCube application.
 In his spare time he reads sci-fi and fantasy, hikes, and continues to do research at the Harvard-Smithsonian Center for Astrophysics.